-To date, we have not generated any revenue from any products, and may never be able to develop and commercialize a marketable product.
-If our development efforts for our product candidates are successful and result in regulatory approval, we may generate revenue in the future from product sales.
+As of March 31, 2021, we had not generated any revenue from any products.
+If our development efforts for our current or future product candidates are successful and result in additional regulatory approval, we may be able to generate revenue in the future from sales of ARCALYST and current or future product candidates, if approved.